Merchandise Exports from India Scheme (MEIS)

 - Evidence of arrival of export cargo to destination Market

-- For Landlocked notified Market, Rail or Lorry receipts of transportation of goods from Port to Landlocked notified Market
+- For Landlocked notified Markets, Rail or Lorry receipts of transportation of goods from Port to Landlocked notified Market.

 MEIS Application Filing Procedure

 MEIS Application Filing Procedure is explained in step by step procedure here:

 - Visit the DGFT website and proceed with Login by entering the User ID, Password and captcha, then click on the login button to log in to the system.

 - Click on the service option at the top of the screen and select the MEIS option from the menu; the user will be redirected to the MEIS page.